How to apply fake eyelashes like a makeup professional

 Best fake eyelashes

 Choosing the best falsies often comes down to personal preference.
 "Gathering inspiration from makeup artists' social pages is always helpful," Ono says.
-"You can see what different lashes look like on different models."
+"Someone can see what different lashes look like on different models."
 Ono tends to recommend wispy, shorter lashes for a more natural look and voluminous lashes for a bolder, more glamorous look.
 "But a little trial and error is often the best way to go," she says.

-Scibelli also recommends Kiss lashes.
+Scibelli also recommends KISS lashes.
 "They make a really beautiful range of lashes, and I especially like their strip lashes," he says.
 "They're extremely high quality and also have a range of sizes and styles that can fit all eye shapes."

 Best eyelash glue

 “My go-to for a long time has been the Duo adhesive glue (in the black tint)," Scibelli says.
 "I recently discovered Duo Active glue, which is a new favorite.
-It's a water-resistant, sweat-proof formula that is perfect for long days because it truly doesn't budge."
+It's a water-resistant, sweatproof formula that is perfect for long days because it truly doesn't budge."

-*Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
-Consult with your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.
+Este contenido es solo para fines informativos y no constituye un asesoramiento médico.
+Consult your health care provider before taking any vitamins or supplements and prior to beginning or changing any health care practices.